-When applying the WinTR-20 adjustment procedure using the confidence limit on the regression equation, the regression estimate plus one standard error of prediction window is recommended herein.
+When applying the WinTR-20 adjustment procedure using the prediction limit on the regression equation, the regression estimate plus one standard error of prediction window is recommended herein.
 This value is based on the judgment and hydrologic experience of the Panel members.

 Research needs to be undertaken on the most accurate and appropriate confidence level, which will probably vary with geographic region, return period, drainage area and project.
+Evaluation of plus and minus prediction limits should also be evaluated.
 A systematic research effort should provide confidence levels that can make WinTR-20 adjustments more accurate.